kiwitcms/Kiwi/docs/source/configuration.rst

 .. note::

-    After adjusting settings for your environment you have to configure Kiwi TCMS via its web interface!
-As a minimum you have to :ref:`configure-kiwi-domain` and :ref:`configure-bug-trackers`!
+    After adjusting settings for your environment you may want to :ref:`configure-bug-trackers`!

 .. note::